ficeskele/110511078-bdaf-lab3/README.md

 ## Step 5：
 You can put these contracts on chain.
 Here i use the goerli test chain.
 Then you can insert this command on you Terminal.
+Here i use infura API to complete this mission.

 ```bash
 $ npx hardhat run scripts/deploy.js --network goerli
  ```
+* REMEMBER YOU HAVE TO CONSTRUCT A .ENV FILE TO set your PRIVATE_KEY, infura ENDPOINT_URL (goerli) and ETHERSCAN_API_KEY.
 ## Step 6：
 Once you get the address of the contract, by executing deploy.js.
 Then you can insert this command on you Terminal in order to verify.
 ```bash